 - Refrain from bullying other participants or program staff and/or supervisors.

 - Show respect to equipment, supplies and facilities.

-A positive approach is used when disciplining.
-Program staff may discuss the Code of Conduct with all campers prior to the start of the camp and will periodically review the Code of Conduct.
+NSSRA uses a positive approach when disciplining.
+Program staff may discuss the Code of Conduct with all campers before the start of the camp and will periodically review the Code of Conduct.
 If inappropriate behavior occurs, staff will develop a solution specific to each situation as it arises.
 NSSRA reserves the right to dismiss campers whose behavior endangers themselves or others.

 - Clean, dry clothing

 - No bowel/bladder problems upon arrival at the transportation location or program.
 If this is a concern, extra clean clothing, clean–up supplies, and Depends™ garments or similar items must be sent with the participant